will-lancer/will-lancer.github.io/README.md

 Coming by the end of Fall 2024 are:
    * Classical mechanics; notes and mind-map.
    * Electromagnetism; notes and mind-map.
-   * Statistical mechanics; notes and mind-map.
-   * Quantum mechanics; notes and mind-map.
-   * Algebra; notes and mind-map.
    * Analysis; notes and mind-map.

 ### Contact